West Bergholt: The buildings

-As well as two active churches, St. Mary's Anglican Church and West Bergholt Methodist Church, the village has a third church, not used for regular services, which is also called St. Mary's.
+There is now only one active church, St. Mary's Anglican Church.
+West Bergholt Methodist Church is no longer active and has recently been sold.
+The village has a third church, not used for regular services, which is also called St. Mary's.
 Several legends exist about the church and its history.
 Locally called "St Marys' Old Church", it used to be in the centre of the village, but as time passed the village grew away from it.
 While no longer in regular use, it remains consecrated and it is maintained by the Churches Conservation Trust.
 Like many churches it has evolved over the years.
 Parts date from the 11th century and the astute observer will find reused Roman bricks in its fabric, and ancient graffiti from pilgrims who have visited over the years.
 It is positioned at the end of what is little more than a farm track in the East Anglian countryside, and on the Essex Way long-distance footpath.
 It stands in a small graveyard that features a headstone with a death's head design.